Primordial Black-Hole-Based Pathways to Little Red Dots: More details on the hierarchical formation scenario

 The resulting behavior of the hierarchical merger probability is shown in Fig.~\ref{fig:HM-efficiency} for the oligarchic (blue) and democratic (red) scenarios, as a function of the halo escape velocity.
 The solid lines indicate the results of the numerical simulations, while the dashed lines indicate the analytical fit provided in Eq.~\eqref{fitepsilon} of the main text.
+We determine the slope parameters $(a,b)$ by fitting the exponential analytical form to the numerically computed merger efficiency using a nonlinear least-squares minimization based on the Levenberg--Marquardt algorithm.
+We obtain $a = 9.36\,(17.00)$ and $b = 2.99\,(3.29)$ for the oligarchic (democratic) scenario.
 As expected, larger escape velocities lead to a higher probability, since gravitational kicks are less likely to eject merger remnants.
 Similarly, the oligarchic scenario yields a higher probability because, for a fixed escape velocity, the more unequal mass ratios result in smaller recoil kicks for the merger remnants.
 Our results remain essentially unchanged when we consider a slightly heavier final BH mass of $10^8\,M_\odot$.

 As discussed in the main text, the probability of efficiently assembling LRD-like objects also depends on the statistical properties of environments that can effectively retain merger remnants.
 For DM halos, this statistical description is typically formulated using the Press-Schechter formalism, which yields the following expression for the halo mass function~\cite{Dodelson:2003ft}: